Show eye catching totals with static or animated counter widgets and shortcodes. Classic retro odometer style or easy customise your own custom look.

-Add a counter widget to your sidebar and adjust the settings to suit your requirements.
+Simply drag a counter widget to your sidebar and adjust the settings to suit your needs.

 There are three basic modes of operation:

-Static - If you want the counter to simply display a non animate number just set a Start Value to the desired number for the counter and set the Counter Type to 'static'
+Static - If you want the counter to simply display a non animated number just set a Start Value to the desired number for the counter and set the Counter Type to 'static'

 Continuous – If you want to count over a long period of time and need your counter to continue to count irrespective of page loads then just select the continuous option in the widget.
 Then choose the interval between the counter increments, in seconds.
 As soon as you save the widget the counter will "start" and will continue to tick away even if nobody is viewing your blog.
 Changing the setting on an active continuous counter will not effect the count value and it will keep count, if you wish to reset an active continuous counter just change the start value and save the widget and the counter will restart from the new starting value.
 Note: In continuous mode, animation speed and display tenths have no effect.